astrichthyes/Lost-Soul-Arts-Mod/README.md

 -reduced Mailbreaker base AR for all variants

--increased Mailbreaker crit multiplier from 0 to 10 for all variants
+-increased Mailbreaker crit throw rate from 0 to 10 for all variants

 -reversed dex scaling and strength scaling for all Mailbreaker variants except Mercury